-The XDS Profile addresses the requirements of three major implementation strategies reflecting different groupings of actors within an EHR-CR as well as different configurations of the EHR-LR.
-This range of implementation strategies reflects the need to accommodate a variety of workflows and configurations.
+The XDS Profile addresses the requirements of three major implementation strategies reflecting different groupings of actors within an EHR-CR as well as different configurations of the EHR-Instrumentation strategies reflects the need to accommodate a variety of workflows and configurations.
 These implementation strategies may coexist in some environments.
 Other implementation strategies are possible.